iAART/aart/README.md

 #### Python Libraries:

-All the dependencies are located in the <em>init.py</em> file.
+All the dependencies are located in the <em>requirements.txt</em> file.
 Most of the libraries will come natively with anaconda (e.g., numpy, scipy >=1.8, matplotlib, multiprocessing, skimage) but some may not.

 To install any missing packages, run

-<code> pip install "package_name" </code>
+<code> pip install -r requirements.txt </code>

-or, if using anaconda, search for the missing packages and run, e.g. for h5py (Read and write HDF5 files from Python,)
+or, if using anaconda,

-<code> conda install -c anaconda h5py</code>
+<code> conda install --yes --file requirements.txt </code>

 Sometimes scipy does not update automatically to the latest version.
 If that is the case, you may want to type